 First, the Separatists returned to London to get organized.
 A prominent merchant agreed to advance the money for their journey.
 The Virginia Company gave them permission to establish a settlement, or “plantation,” on the East Coast between 38 and 41 degrees north latitude (roughly between the Chesapeake Bay and the mouth of the Hudson River).
 And the King of England gave them permission to leave the Church of England, “provided they carried themselves peaceably.”

-In August 1620, a group of about 40 Saints joined a much larger group of (comparatively) secular colonists–“Strangers,” to the Saints–and set sail from Southampton, England on two merchant ships: the Mayflower and the Speedwell.
+In August 1620, a group of about 40 Saints joined a much larger group of (comparatively) secular colonists—“Strangers,” to the Saints—and set sail from Southampton, England on two merchant ships: the Mayflower and the Speedwell.
 The Speedwell began to leak almost immediately, however, and the ships headed back to port in Plymouth.
-The travelers squeezed themselves and their belongings onto the Mayflower and set sail once again.
+The travelers squeezed themselves and their belongings onto the Mayflower, a cargo ship about 80 feet long and 24 feet wide and capable of carrying 180 tons of cargo.
+The Mayflower set sail once again under the direction of Captain Christopher Jones.

 Because of the delay caused by the leaky Speedwell, the Mayflower had to cross the Atlantic at the height of storm season.
 As a result, the journey was horribly unpleasant.
 Many of the passengers were so seasick they could scarcely get up, and the waves were so rough that one “Stranger” was swept overboard.
 (It was “the just hand of God upon him,” Bradford wrote later, for the young sailor had been “a proud and very profane yonge man.”)

 The Mayflower Compact